Muktar Aliyu Betara: Posts held in the House of Representatives

 Between 2007 and 2011, Betara acted as Chairman of the Sub-committee on NDIC, Banking and Currency.
 He also served as a member of the House Committee on Interior, and was subsequently appointed as Chairman, Sub-committee on Customs, Immigration and Prisons Pension Office (CIPPO).

 At the seventh assembly (2011 to 2015), he was appointed as Chairman, House Committee on the Army, directly making recommendations to empower and sustain the activities of the army against the rising insurgency in the Northern region of Nigeria.

 From 2015 to 2019, Betara served as Chairman of the House Committee on Defence.
 He is the current Chairman of the House committee on Appropriations, presiding over all other committees regarding the appropriation process in the House of Representatives.
 Under his leadership, the committee has succeeded in having the June-to-June budget cycle changed to a preferable January-to-December one for a more effective budget implementation.
 As a result, the Appropriation Act, 2022 and the Finance Act, 2021 have been passed and enacted respectively for the third consecutive year without fail, enabling all stakeholders to prepare adequately for any fiscal changes.

-Betara has been lauded for his critical decision-making and crisis management skills in the House.
-His legislative interests include Youth and Women Empowerment, Developmental Governance, Health, Education, Social and National Security, as well as providing equal opportunities.
-He is believed to be responsible for the construction of 20 health care centers, 10 ambulances, a mini-stadium and the installation of more than 600 solar-powered street lights in his constituency.

-Philanthropy

-Betara is believed to have deployed his personal resources to fund transplant surgeries, empower individuals for business and support local families in his constituency.

-Awards and honours

-Betara has received the following awards;